 Duties of the Board

 The duties of the Board are set forth in the Finnish Companies Act and other applicable legislation.
-The Board is responsible for the management of the company and its business operations.
-In addition, the Board is responsible for the appropriate arrangement of the control of the company’s bookkeeping and financial administration.
-The operating principles and main duties of the Board have been defined in the Charter of the Board of Directors.
-The Board, amongst other,
+The Board is responsible for the management of the Company and its business operations.
+In addition, the Board is responsible for the appropriate arrangement of the control of the Company’s bookkeeping and financial administration.

-• approves the Group’s reporting structure;
+• approves the Group’s reporting structure

-EUR 5.0 million, or are otherwise strategically significant, or involve significant risks, or relate to divestment, lay-off or termination of employment of 100 employees or more (currently, the Board has delegated its decision-making authority to the President and CEO on acquisitions and divestments, financial matters and investments which have a value exceeding EUR 0.5 million but below EUR 5.0 million);
+• decides on acquisitions and divestments, financial matters and investments, which have a value exceeding EUR 5.0 million, or are otherwise strategically significant, or involve significant risks, or relate to divestment, lay-off or termination of employment of 100 employees or more (currently, the Board has delegated its decision-making authority to the President and CEO on acquisitions and divestments, financial matters and investments which have a value exceeding EUR 0.5 million but less than EUR 5.0 million)

-• ensures the adequacy of planning, internal control and risk management systems and reporting procedures;
+• ensures the adequacy of planning, internal control and risk management systems and reporting procedures

-• reviews and monitors the operations and performance of the Group companies;
+• reviews and monitors the operations and performance of the Group companies

-• approves the Interim Reports, the Half-Year Report, the Financial Statements and the Board of Directors’ Report
+• approves the Interim Reports, the Half-Year Report, the Financial Statements and the Report of the Board of Directors as well as the Corporate Governance Statement and the Remuneration Report of the Company

 • appoints, dismisses and decides on the remuneration of